88hitman/jeveux_2020/README.md

 ## Features

-- Use of sqfLite (sql database for android/iOS)
+- Use of sqfLite (sql dbms for android/iOS)
 - Use of image_picker and path_provider plugins for images
 - Asynchronous programming